Class Quadruple

 public boolean isZero()Checks if the value is zero, either positive or negative.- Returns:

-, if the value is 0 or -0, otherwise returns
+true, if the value is 0 or -0, otherwise returns

 -